Like the virus, it may seem as if information (and misinformation) is everywhere.

 Do not be fooled.
 At this time there is NO at-home COVID-19 test kit that has been approved and is on the market.
 Any tests claiming so are a hoax.

 Dr. Robert Redfield, director of the CDC, answers questions for NPR about the COVID-19 pandemic.
 A few questions are highlighted in the 4-minute excerpt and a full transcript is listed below.
+(Key takeaways: 25% of people will be asymptomatic (show no symptoms) and social distancing needs to be taken seriously to contain the spread.)

 The most comprehensive virtual map out there (that we’ve seen so far) including statistics, logarithms, and daily increases.